Phy1a/ToDo-List-Python/README.md

 </p>

 <p align='center'>
-    Command-line to-do list in Python with persistent storage.
+    A Command-Line Interface to-do list in Python with persistent storage.
 </p>

 ## Introduction

-This Python script is a command-line task management tool (more commonly known as a "to-do list").<br>
+This Python script is a Command-Line Interface task management tool (more commonly known as a "to-do list").<br>
 The user can add tasks, specifying text, category, due date, priority level, color, and status (to do/done).<br>
 The user can view their tasks and see all associated data.<br>
 The user can also modify one or more details of a task, such as its status or category.